 The BTD heard from many drivers who were not happy with the greatly increased traffic times and reduction of flow on Summer Street.

-Don't expect to see a new bridge for a decade or so!
-Although in this case there are sound reasons.
+Eventhough demolition may begin soon, don't expect to see a new bridge for a decade or so.
 The project has been set back by the Army Corps of Engineers coming in to do a study on whether a floodgate could be placed at the opening to the Fort Point Channel.
 Ten percent of all stormwater in Boston drains into that Channel.
 When there is a high tide coupled with a large storm, flooding is caused in the surrounding areas because the stormwater drainpipes exiting into Fort Point Channel are lower than the high tide height of the Channel.
 A floodgate plan would close the gate at low tide when there is anticipation of a high tide storm.
 The result would be that the stormwater can drain into Fort Point Channel and then be released into Boston Harbor after the storm, with a lowering tide.
 The first question that the Corps will answer is whether this is a feasible and worthwhile project.
 After that, if the answer is in the affirmative, a study will be done to see if the floodgate could be incorporated into the Northern Avenue Bridge design.
 This is a multi-year study and project with a current price tag close to $1 billion.

 The Barking Crab restaurant is looking to bring in a floating barge to increase their seating.
 We understand their request but are also concerned with what this means for the channel, nearby moorings and access through the waterway.
 We are continuing to monitor the review and approval process.